ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0011-bangkok-post-comment-ecology.md

 2. **Which comments on those letters remain visible**

 This double filter produces a curated, sanitised representation of public opinion that excludes certain analytical or critical voices from the outset.

+---

+## **11. The Postbag Archive as the Only Observable Comment Space**

+The Postbag section is the only part of the Bangkok Post where comments are archived in a stable, retrievable form.
+Article comment sections are not preserved: older comments disappear, links break, and past discussions cannot be reconstructed.

+This means that long‑term analysis of commentator behaviour, visibility patterns, and moderation dynamics is only possible in the Postbag archive.

+### **Implication**
+When deletions increase specifically in the Postbag section — the only analyzable comment archive — the effect is a functional form of erasure:

+- historical patterns become invisible
+- long‑term dominance of certain voices cannot be traced
+- moderation trends cannot be verified
+- the comment ecology becomes opaque

+Even without assuming intent, the outcome is clear:
+the only space where discursive patterns can be studied is being selectively thinned out, making past structures harder or impossible to reconstruct.

+---

+## 12. The Postbag Archive as a Target of Structural Erasure

+The Postbag archive is the only part of the Bangkok Post where comments are preserved in a stable, retrievable form.
+Article comment sections disappear, break, or become inaccessible, making long‑term analysis impossible outside the Postbag.

+When deletions increase specifically in this only analyzable archive, the effect is twofold:

+1. **Prevention of evidence**
+   Patterns of deletion, dominance, or selective visibility can no longer be reconstructed.

+2. **Erasure of discursive history**
+   The historical record of commentator behaviour and moderation dynamics becomes fragmented or disappears entirely.

+Even without assuming intent, the functional outcome is clear:
+the only space where discursive structures can be studied is selectively thinned out, making past patterns harder or impossible to verify.